Digital Marketing

 Repurposing: Get More From Less

-One piece of content can become many.
-This multiplies your effort without multiplying your work.
+One piece of content can become many pieces.
+You multiply your effort without doing more work.

-- Several social media posts highlighting key points
+• Several social media posts with key points

 Free and Low-Cost Tools